Escape Plans

 Escape Plans is a novel by Gwyneth Jones published in 1986.

 Plot summary

-Escape Plans is a novel in which ruling class dilettante Alice descends into a world totally dependent on information systems, and a revolution brews.
+Escape Plans is a novel in which ruling class dilettante Alice descends into a world fully dependent on their information systems, and a revolution grows.

 Reception

 Dave Langford reviewed Escape Plans for White Dwarf #78, and stated that "Jones' welter of neologisms and acronyms is initially overwhelming, and I kept furtively turning to the glossary [...]
 But it's worth wading through the alphabet soup for the story."